China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 What is the scope of state surveillance in China?

-The full extent of China’s domestic security state has been unclear since 2013, when the Finance Ministry stopped disclosing it after years of more being spent on internal security than on defense.
+The full extent of China’s domestic security state has been unclear since 2013, when the Finance Ministry stopped disclosing it after years of greater spending on internal security than on defense.

 What is known is that extensive upgrades to state surveillance have been pursued across China in recent years.
 This surveillance state 2.0 has been built by police budgets, creating a vast market for leading Chinese companies that bring emerging technologies to bear on catching and preventing perceived sources of social instability.